marvv0905/insta-to-obsidian/README.md

   Discord Bot (Python)
         │
         ▼
-  Download Reel (yt-dlp / API)
+  Download Audio (yt-dlp)
         │
         ▼
-  Transcribe Audio (Whisper / API)
+  Transcribe (faster-whisper, local)
         │
         ▼
-  Summarize into Markdown (LLM)
+  Summarize into Markdown (DeepSeek)
         │
         ▼
-  Save to Obsidian Vault
+  Save to Nextcloud (WebDAV)
         │
         ▼
-  Query via LLM / RAG plugin
+  Browse & Query in Obsidian
 ```

 1. **Capture** — Paste an Instagram Reel link into a private Discord channel.
-2. **Detect** — A Python bot (`discord.py`) listens for messages matching the Reel URL pattern.
+2. **Download** — Audio is extracted from the reel via yt-dlp.
-3. **Process** *(in progress)* — The reel is downloaded, transcribed, and summarized into a clean Markdown note with frontmatter (source, date, tags, key takeaways).
+3. **Transcribe** — Speech-to-text runs locally on the Pi using faster-whisper.
-4. **Store** — The note is written directly into an Obsidian vault, structured for both human browsing and LLM retrieval.
+4. **Summarize** — The transcript is passed to an LLM (DeepSeek v4 Flash) which produces a structured Markdown note with frontmatter, tags, key takeaways, and the full transcript.
-5. **Query** — An Obsidian RAG plugin (e.g. Smart Connections) enables natural-language search across all saved reel knowledge.
+5. **Store** — The note is uploaded to a self-hosted Nextcloud server via WebDAV.
+A symlink connects the Nextcloud folder into an Obsidian vault for browsing and querying.

 ## Tech Stack